 Nothing in Washington’s foreclosure laws prohibits a lender from suing a borrower for a deficiency after the closing of a short sale.
 A borrower pursuing a short sale should negotiate with the lender to include language in the short sale agreement releasing the borrower from liability for any deficiency that remains after the closing of the short sale.
 See this article on the risks of a short sale for more information.

-In a deed in lieu of foreclosure, the borrower gives up all rights to the property and signs over the deed to the lender; in exchange, the lender releases the borrower from all obligations under the mortgage.
+With a deed in lieu of foreclosure, the borrower gives up all rights to the property and signs over the deed to the lender; in exchange, the lender releases the borrower from all obligations under the mortgage.
 There is no foreclosure.
 The lender simply takes title to the property, and the borrower walks away.